VibPrabh/HACKATHON/README.md

-# TremTrack
+# HandTrak
-This is our project for the H2AI Hackathon.
+This is our project for the Neurovia Hackathon.

 To run: